SaifaldeenALKADHIM/SaifaldeenALKADHIM.github.io/_pages/about.md

 ======
 1. IEEE P3155, Title: Programmable Quantum Simulator Working Group.
 2. IEEE P2668, Title: Standard for Maturity Index of Internet-of-things: Evaluation, Grading, and Ranking.
+3. IEEE Standard Association.
-3. IEEE Young Professional Member
+4. IEEE Young Professional Society.
-4. IEEE Robotics and Automation Member
+5. IEEE Robotics and Automation Society.
-5. IEEE Industrial Electronics Member
+6. IEEE Industrial Electronics Society.
-6. IEEE Power and Energy Member
+7. IEEE Power and Energy Society.
+8. IEEE Computer Society.
-7. IEEE Biometrics Council.
+9. IEEE Biometrics Council.
-8. IEEE Nanotechnology Council.
+10. IEEE Nanotechnology Council.
-9. IEEE Sensors Council.
+11. IEEE Sensors Council.
-10. IEEE Systems Council.
+12. IEEE Systems Council.

 Research
 ------
 The Internet of Things has a constantly expanding sensor node population, which causes sensory terminals to create a lot of data.
-Frequent data exchange between the processing units and sensors results in severe

-performance restrictions on the system's speed, security, and energy efficiency.
+Frequent data exchange between the processing units and sensors results in severe performance restrictions on the system's speed, security, and energy efficiency.
 A unique computation paradigm that can incorporate computer capabilities into sensor networks needs be created in order to effectively handle a significant volume of sensory input.

 By combining previously independent components like sensors, memory, and computing units, devices are getting more compact.
 As a prominent example, the switch from conventional sensory vision computing to in-sensor vision computing has shown a number of advantages, including less data redundancy, simpler circuitry, and reduced power usage.
 ![Editing a markdown file for a talk](/images/editing-talk.png)